 Know Before You Buy

 Using battery technology similar to the battery in your smartphone, but on a much larger scale, EVs convert electricity from the grid into stored energy that is then used to power the electric engine, as well as the rest of the car’s systems, including lights, wipers, air conditioning and entertainment.
-And EVs have fewer parts than gas-powered cars, meaning fewer things to repair.
+EVs also have fewer parts than gas-powered cars, meaning there's less maintenance and repairs.

 - Number of passengers – How many people are in your family?
-Most electric vehicles on the market are compact cars or sedans with 5-capacity seating.
-However, there are a few models on the market that can seat seven, with more models being developed.
-If you have a large family and are concerned about seating capacity, something else you can consider is how often the whole family rides in the same car at the same time.
-If full family trips aren't a daily occurrence, an EV could still work for you, especially if you have another family car to use for family trips.
+Most electric vehicles on the market today have 5-capacity seating.
+However, there are a few models that can seat seven, with more models being developed every year.
+If you have a large family and are concerned about seating capacity, something else you can consider is how often the whole family rides in the car at the same time.
+If full family trips aren't a daily occurrence, an EV could still work for you, especially if you have another car to use for family trips.

 - Carrying capacity – How much stuff do you typically carry around with you in your car?
-Most electric vehicles have standard size trunks, perfect for your weekly grocery run.
+Most electric vehicles have standard-size trunks, perfect for your weekly grocery run.
 Some EVs have "frunks," or front trunks, for extra storage.
-Many have rear seats that lay down to create extra room for storage.
-There are some things EVs cannot handle due to their size, like towing a trailer, but these powerful cars can definitely handle that trunk full of baggage on your way to the airport.
+Many have rear seats that can lay down to create extra room for storage.
+New EVs coming to market, such as electric trucks, can even support towing needs, This is an important factor to consider when selecting the right electric vehicle for you.

 - Proximity to charging – Where do you usually park your car?
-Vehicles spend 75 percent of their time parked at home, 20 percent parked at work or out in the community, and only 5 percent driving from place to place.
+Vehicles spend 75% of their time parked at home, 20% parked at work or out in the community, and only 5% driving from place to place.
 With all of the idle time that your car spends parked, recharging is easy!
 Many workplaces now offer free charging to employees, charging infrastructure in the community is expanding daily, and you can charge your EV at home overnight for free with Cobb EMC’s NiteFlex rate.

 - Price range – How much would you like to spend on your next car?
-After federal tax credits and other incentives available, EVs start in the low $20,000 range, competing with many other cars on the market.
+After federal tax credits and other incentives available, new EVs start in the low $20,000 range, competing with many other cars on the market.
 Since EV technology has been around for several years now, there is also a large used vehicle market for EVs, making them attainable for almost any budget.